You’re going to see a lot more BYD cars on the road very soon

-Boss Stella Li tells The Independent five new BYD PHEVs will arrive in 18 months
+Three of BYD’s five new PHEVs that will arrive in 18 months were revealed at the Shanghai Motor Show

 BYD has already launched five new models in its first two years in the UK, with two more scheduled to turn up in the next few months and a whole new brand, Denza, arriving next year, too.

 But it’s not stopping there.
-BYD has plans to offer UK customers an increased range of plug-in hybrid models over the next 18 months.
+BYD has plans to offer UK customers an increased range of plug-in hybrid models over the next 18 months with two of them revealed at the Shanghai Motor Show.

 Currently, BYD’s line-up comprises five EVs and the Seal U DM-i plug-in hybrid – a car that we’ve described as Britain’s best-value new car.
 The budget Dolphin Surf and small SUV Atto 2 all-electric models are due to join the line-up over the coming months, but there will also be a new range of DM-i PHEVs coming to showrooms to join the Seal U.1.